 Currently: Zoo Keeper/ Studying MSc in Zoo Biology

-After school I went to Sparsholt college for a Btech in animal management and then a BSc in animal management and have been lucky enough to achieve my dream working as a zoo keeper first at the New Forest Wildlife Park, and for the past 10 years at Marwell Zoo.
+After school I went to Sparsholt College for a BTEC in Animal Management and then a BSc in Animal Management and have been lucky enough to achieve my dream working as a Zoo Keeper first at the New Forest Wildlife Park, and for the past 10 years at Marwell Zoo.

 Attended Testwood: 2009 – 2014